martinkearn/AI-Services-Workshop/Knowledge/Lab.md

     1. Enable Cold to Cold Recommendations: 'True'
 1. Click 'Train'.

 The training process can take a while.
-Your instructor will now show the rest of the lab on a pre-trained model, but steps are provided below for you to follow at a later date.
+Your instructor may now show the rest of the lab on a pre-trained model, but steps are provided below for you to follow at a later date.

 ### 2.4 - Test your Recommendations build
 In this section we'll test the build out to see what recommendations are being made for specified catalog items (books).

 1. Access the Recommendation UI.
 The link will be in the information you saved at the end of step 2.1.
-It will look something like https://booksqakksmxlyfm22ws.azurewebsites.net/ui/
+It will look something like https://{Some unique reference}.azurewebsites.net/ui/
+    * If your project is taking too long on your own subscription, you are welcome to use the pre-trained model at https://booksqakksmxlyfm22ws.azurewebsites.net/ui/ using a key of `Yndsc3pnbDNmeGtqMg==`
 1. Check that the Status is 'Completed'
 1. Click 'Score' to test the model
 In 'Test Item Recommendations' enter `60234814` which is the ID of a book called 'The Lion the Witch and the Wardrobe'.
 Notice that 10 results are returned.